AldanaArcidiacono/week1/readme.md

 git reset (name of the commit) to put it in the branch we need A branch points only to a commit

+## Delete a branch

+We are just deleting a LABEL
+We go to main and use the command git branch -d (name of the branch)

 ## Label HEAD

 We can only move it, With the command git checkout

+## Merge

+We have to go to our MAIN and then do the command git merge Git makes a new commit to unite the MAIN (that may change) and your new branch

+## Rebase

+Also does a MERGE.
+At the end, it looks like we made a fast-forward.
+Because it deletes the commits in the middle and re-write them (we have news commits, since this ones can not change)
+It has a cleaner structure, but you can not see when you made a change in other branch

+## Resolving conflicts

+Conflicts happens when two persons makes changes in the same branch.
+We have to talk with the other person and decide witch one we should apply.